KingWebsites/pgb-plugin-firebase/README.md

 </plugin>
 ```

-Download your Firebase configuration files, GoogleService-Info.plist for ios and google-services.json for android, and place them in the root folder of your cordova project:
+Download your Firebase configuration files, GoogleService-Info.plist for ios and google-services.json for android, and place them in the www folder of your cordova project:

 ```
 - My Project/